Approximate Inference for Constructing Astronomical Catalogs from Images: Bayesian inference at petascale

 \subsection{Complete SDSS catalog}

 In a long-running job with 256 compute nodes, we constructed a preliminary astronomical catalog based on the entire SDSS.
 The catalog is 21 GB and contains 112 million light sources.
 Spot checking results gives us high confidence that distributed executions of our program give the same results as serial executions.
-We are considering both the FITS file format~\citep{wells1979fits} and the HDF5 file format~\citep{folk2011overview} for distributing future catalogs.
-FITS is the standard format for astronomical images and catalogs, whereas the HDF5 format has better I/O speed and compression~\citep{price2015hdfits}.
-Another possibility is distributing the catalog inference code rather than the catalog.
-That approach encourages users to adapt the statistical model and the priors to their needs and to treat the catalog as an intermediate data product~\citep{turon2010telescopes}.